informalsystems/hermes/guide/src/commands/queries/packet.md

 DESCRIPTION:
     Query packet commitment

-FLAGS:
-        --chain <CHAIN_ID>             Identifier of the chain to query --channel <CHANNEL_ID>         Identifier of the channel to query --port <PORT_ID>               Identifier of the port to query --sequence <SEQUENCE>          Sequence of packet to query

 OPTIONS:
-        --height <HEIGHT>              Height of the state to query
+        --height <HEIGHT>    Height of the state to query.
+Leave unspecified for latest height.

+REQUIRED:
+        --chain <CHAIN_ID>        Identifier of the chain to query --channel <CHANNEL_ID>    Identifier of the channel to query [aliases: chan] --port <PORT_ID>          Identifier of the port to query --sequence <SEQUENCE>     Sequence of packet to query [aliases: seq]
 ```

 __Example__